crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 Your presentation is due on {{ page.deliverables[1].due_date | date: "%A, %B %-d, %Y" }}.
 To turn in your video, please upload it to [Vimeo](https://vimeo.com/).
 Give us the link to your presentation or video using [the Homework 2 presentation form]({{page.submission_link}}).
 Make sure that your video is publicly viewable or that you give us a password to view it on the web form.

-If you have managed to make it this far in life without having to sign up for accounts for things on the internet, here are more detailed instructions:
+Here are instructions on how to sign up for Vimeo:

 <div class="panel panel-info">
 <div class="panel-heading" markdown="1">